SSP6904/ssp6904.github.io/content/posts/arch-linux-install.md

 Lets get started!

 ## Step 1
 To start off, you need to download the ISO image.
-On their website, they have mirror sepific to your location.
+On their website, they have mirror specific to your location.
 For me, I use the United States mirrors.

 ![image1](/posts/images/archlinux_109.png)